U.S. jobless claims up slightly; weather hurts factory activity

 Claims have bounced around for much of the winter as harsh weather caused a swing in filings.
 But through the volatility, the trend remained consistent with a strengthening jobs market.

-The four-week moving average of claims, considered a better measure of labour market trends as it irons out week-to-week volatility, rose 2,250 to 304,750 last week.
+The four-week moving average of claims, considered a better measure of labor market trends as it irons out week-to-week volatility, rose 2,250 to 304,750 last week.

 Prices for U.S. Treasuries were trading lower, while the dollar rose against a basket of currencies.
 U.S. stocks fell as investors booked profits after Wednesday's rally.